govuk-one-login/central-sre-security-hub-cfn/dynamo/README.md

 ## - Using CloudTrail to monitor KMS key usage

-## - Tagging Dynamo Resources folling GDS standard
+## - Tagging Dynamo Resources following GDS standard

+## - Pass Security Hub checks

 # To Do

-## - Look at the outputs

 ## - Utilize S3 template to store the CloudTrail Logs

+## - Once KMS template uploaded to s3 then use the KMS template to create the dynamo encryption key

+## - Get the If statements working

-## - clean parameters and tagging
+## - Add more tagging for IAM role and Cloudtrail

-## - test both the single and compisite key cases in security hub.
+## - test both the single and compisite key cases in Security Hub.